-Fig. E.4 Minimum and Maximum Positions
+Fig. E.5 Minimum and Maximum Positions

-E.3 Error Correction

-E.3.1 Backlash correction

-The term backlash refers to the tendency of the stage to reach a different position depending on the direction of approach.
+E.2.5 Power Saving The current needed to hold a motor in a fixed position is much smaller than the current needed to move it.
+When a stepper motor is at rest it is advisable to reduce the phase (holding) currents so that the motor does not overheat.
+Furthermore, this heating can cause thermal movements through expansion of the metal of the stage.
+For this reason, power saving is implemented by default from the software drivers.
+When a motor is moving, the 'Move Power' is applied.
+When a motor is stationary, the 'Rest Power' is applied.
+See 'Phase Powers' in Section 6.3.3.
+Stage/Axis Tab for more details on these power settings.
+E.3 Error Correction E.3.1 Backlash correction The term backlash refers to the tendency of the stage to reach a different position depending on the direction of approach.
 Backlash can be overcome by always making the last portion of a move in the same direction, conventionally the positive direction.
-Consider the situation in Fig. E.5, a positive move, from 10 to 20 mm, is carried out as one simple move, whereas a negative move, from 20 to 10 mm, first causes the stage to overshoot the target position and then move positively through a small amount.
+Consider the situation in Fig. E.6, a positive move, from 10 to 20 mm, is carried out as one simple move, whereas a negative move, from 20 to 10 mm, first causes the stage to overshoot the target position and then move positively through a small amount.

-Fig. E.5 Backlash correction The particular stage selection will usually have this type of 'backlash correction' enabled as its default mode of operation, but it can be overridden if the overshoot part of the move is unacceptable for a particular application.
+Fig. E.6 Backlash correction The particular stage selection will usually have this type of 'backlash correction' enabled as its default mode of operation, but it can be overridden if the overshoot part of the move is unacceptable for a particular application.
 See Chapter 6 Software Reference, Move/Jogs Tab for details on setting the backlash correction.

-Appendix F Regulatory F.1 Declarations Of Conformity F.1.1 For Customers in Europe This equipment has been tested and found to comply with the EC Directives 2004/108/EC 'EMC Directive' and 2006/95/EC 'Low Voltage Directive'.
-Compliance was demonstrated by conformance to the following specifications which have been listed in the Official Journal of the European Communities: Safety EN61010-1: 2010 Safety requirements for electrical equipment for measurement, control and laboratory use.
-EMC EN61326-1: 2006 Electrical equipment for measurement, control and laboratory use - EMC requirements.
+Appendix F Regulatory F.1 Declarations Of Conformity F.1.1 For Customers in Europe This equipment has been tested and found to comply with the EC Directives 2004/108/EC 'Electromagnetic Compatibility (EMC) Directive' and 2011/65/EU Restriction of Use of Certain Hazardous Substances (RoHS).
+Compliance was demonstrated by conformance to the following specifications which have been listed in the Official Journal of the European Communities: EMC EN61326-1: 2013 Electrical Equipment for Measurement, Control, and Laboratory Use - EMC Requirements.
 F.1.2 For Customers In The USA This equipment has been tested and found to comply with the limits for a Class A digital device, persuant to part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
 Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.
 Changes or modifications not expressly approved by the company could void the user's authority to operate the equipment.
 F.2 Waste Electrical and Electronic Equipment (WEEE) Directive F.2.1 Compliance As required by the Waste Electrical and Electronic Equipment (WEEE) Directive of the European Community and the corresponding national laws, we offer all end users in the EC the possibility to return "end of life" units without incurring disposal charges.
 This offer is valid for electrical and electronic equipment - sold after August 13th 2005 - marked correspondingly with the crossed out "wheelie bin" logo (see Fig. 1) - sold to a company or institute within the EC - currently owned by a company or institute within the EC - still complete, not disassembled and not contaminated